-

 Detention conditions in the Philippines do not compare with Australian standards, and deportation processes can be lengthy.

-You can apply to extend your tourist visa (visa waiver) through the Philippines Bureau of Immigration and pay the appropriate fees.
+You can apply to extend your tourist visa (visa waiver) either online or in person through the Philippines Bureau of Immigration and pay the appropriate fees.

 Entry and exit conditions can change at short notice.
 Get further details about visas, currency, customs and quarantine rules from: